Shane Ryan (swimmer): World Championships

 In December 2018, Ryan won the bronze medal in the 50m backstroke at the 2018 World Short Course Swimming Championships.

 At the 2016 Olympics, he made it out of the heats of the 100m backstroke to qualify for the semi-finals with a personal-best time of 53.85.
 He finished in last place in the semifinal.

 Other

 In September 2017 at the 2017 University Games, Ryan won the Gold Medal in the 50m backstroke.

 In August 2018 at the 2018 European Championships, Ryan took bronze in the 50 m backstroke.

+Ryan intends to participate in the 2026 Enhanced Games.

 Personal life

-Ryan's father, Thomas, emigrated from Portarlington, Co.
-Laois, in the 1980s; Ryan has Irish citizenship through him and can therefore swim under the Irish flag.
+Ryan's father, Thomas, emigrated from Portarlington, County Laois, in the 1980s; Ryan has Irish citizenship through him and can therefore swim under the Irish flag.
 His mother, Mary Beth Bonner, is also of Irish descent and won the Miss Mayo pageant in 1986.
 Ryan was raised in Havertown, Pennsylvania, and graduated with a degree in sports management at Penn State University.